break-stuff/wc-storybook-helpers/README.md

   hideArgRef?: boolean;
   /** sets the custom type reference in the Custom Elements Manifest */ typeRef?: string;
-  /** hides the <script> tag, doesn't render it in the story/component source code */ hideScriptTag?: boolean;
+  /** Adds a <script> tag where a `component` variable will reference the story's component */
+  setComponentVariable: false,
   /** doesn't render attributes when their value is equal to the default value of that attribute */ renderDefaultAttributeValues?: boolean;
 }